 - Dates are rich in antioxidants, micronutrients, and fiber.

-- Dates can help support your digestion, regulate your blood sugar, and reduce your risk for cancer.
+- Vitamins in dates can help support your digestion, regulate your blood sugar, and reduce your risk for cancer.

 - Dates can be used in desserts, snacks, and meals to add natural sweetness.